 If you have a trailer that you’re brining you merchandise in on that will be empty for the length of the show we ask that you park it offsite.
 Space gets very crowded and we need parking space for visitors.
 All empty trailers will be taken to the Winamac school parking lot, approximately a 2 minute drive away.
 If you are able to take the trailer yourself, that’s great!
 We will give you directions.
 If you can’t take it yourself, we have people that are standing by help out.
 Please mention it when you are being placed and we will make all the arrangements at that time.

-Most of our vendors bring modern RVs with full restrooms built in but for those who are still camping old school, we have you covered.
+Some of our vendors bring modern RVs with full restrooms built in but for those who are still camping old school, we have you covered.

 Port-a-potties are placed throughout the show grounds and there are handicap accessible ones available.
 A few locations also have portable handwashing stations.

 There are permanent restroom facilities located near the show office.

 Showers are also available 24 hours free of charge.
 We have our own mobile trailer which we call the Shower House located near the show office.
 Look for the white and orange trailer with a wooden platform.
 It features four individual unisex showers and each has its own small changing area.

 The permanent restrooms near the Shower House also have two showers in the men’s side and two in the women’s side.

 For those of you who will be setting up your merchandise inside there will be limited power available.
 Buildings are well lit 24 hours a day and there are receptacles for plugging in things such as fans and a few extra lights.
 Bring your own extension cords, adapters and lighting fixtures.

 The Indiana State Fire Marshall’s office has requirements for extension cords used in all vendor areas, both indoor and outdoor.
 They may come do an inspection and we want all vendors to be in compliance.